karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 ---

 > This is a 2 part-series post.
 > - **Part 1**: What is the AWS OpenTelemetry Collector and how to setup it up for ingesting and exporting tracing data to AWS X-Ray.
+If you want to read it, click [here](https://www.mytechramblings.com/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-1/)
 > - **Part 2**: How to build and configure properly a few distributed .NET apps that will send traces to the AWS OTEL Collector, and also how to analyze those traces in AWS X-Ray.

 **Just show me the code**
-As always if you don’t care about the post I have upload the source code on my [Github](https://github.com/karlospn/aws-otel-tracing-demo).
+As always, if you don’t care about the post I have uploaded the source code on my [Github](https://github.com/karlospn/aws-otel-tracing-demo).

 # Building the demo